• Skip to primary navigation

 • Crushed red pepper: It doesn't make the dish spicy - it merely adds an interesting layer of flavor.

+Regardless of how you cook green beans, the most important thing is to avoid overcooking them.
+You want them to be tender, but they should still have a bite, much like your goal is "al dente" when cooking spaghetti.
 You definitely don't want them to be mushy or droopy.
-On the other hand, you certainly don't want them too crunchy!
+On the other hand, you don't want them too crunchy!

+In my experience, sauteing them for about 10 minutes over medium-high heat is perfect.
 But you'll need to double-check in your kitchen.
-Because as you know, cooking equipment varies greatly, and this includes your cooking range as well as your pan.
+As you know, cooking equipment varies greatly, and this includes your cooking range and your pans.

 Recipe FAQs

-Should I blanch green beans before sauteing them?
+Should I blanch green beans before sautéing them?

 Can I use canned or frozen green beans?

 I don't recommend that.
-Canned green beans would be a hard no. They are already cooked, and they tend to be limp, brownish, and lifeless.
+Canned ones would be a hard no. They are already cooked and tend to be limp, brownish, and lifeless.
+But I also don't recommend using frozen beans in this recipe.
+For best results, please use fresh beans.

-Should I cut the green beans?
+Should I cut the beans?

 Serving Suggestions